Stouts – U.S. Open Beer Championship

 Perceived Bitterness: Medium-high to very high and balanced with rich malt character.

-Fermentation Characteristics: Fruity-estery aromas and flavors are high.
-Diacetyl should be absent.
+Fermentation Characteristics: Fruity esters are high.
+Diacetyl should not be present.

 Body: Full